ansible/awx/docs/capacity.md

 Instance Groups (not Instances themselves) can be assigned to be used by Jobs at various levels (see clustering.md).
-When the Task Manager is preparing its graph to determine which Group a Job will run on it will commit the capacity of an Instance Group to a job that hasn't or isn't ready to start yet.
+When the Task Manager is preparing its graph to determine which Group a Job will run on it will commit the capacity of an Instance Group to a job that hasn't or isn't ready to start yet. (see task_manager_system.md)

 Finally, if only one Instance is available, in smaller configurations, for a Job to run the Task Manager will allow that Job to run on the Instance even if it would push the Instance over capacity.
 We do this as a way to guarantee that Jobs